Session Recording 7.15

-Session Recording uses flexible policies to trigger recordings of application sessions automatically.
-This enables IT to monitor and examine user activity of applications - such as financial operations and healthcare patient information systems - supporting internal controls for regulatory compliance and security monitoring.
-Similarly, Session Recording also aids in technical support by speeding problem identification and time-to-resolution.
+Session Recording provides ﬂexible policies to trigger recordings of application and desktop sessions automatically.
+Session Recording enables IT personnel to monitor and examine user activity of application and desktop sessions, and therefore supports internal controls for regulatory compliance and security monitoring.
+Similarly, Session Recording also aids in technical support by speeding problem identiﬁcation and time-to-resolution.

 Enhanced security through logging and monitoring.
 Session Recording allows organizations to record on-screen user activity for applications that deal with sensitive information.
-This is especially critical in regulated industries such as health care and finance.
+The approach is especially critical in regulated industries such as healthcare and finance.
 Where personal information that must not be recorded is involved, policy controls allow selective recording.

 Powerful activity monitoring.
 Session Recording captures and archives screen updates, including mouse activity and the visible output of keystrokes in secured video recordings to provide a record of activity for specific users, applications, and servers.